demiancy/tutorial-rails6-1/README.md

 * I am use a Bootstrap 5.
 * To install Fontawesome I use yarn.
 * In drag & drop task, only the grip icon enable the action.
+* Added changes between the part 2 and part 3 outside tutorial.
+* I tried remove the code "case" in the model.
+* I am use the handle option for sortablejs (only use the icon for drag and drop).

 # App
 Simple project manager app